mgurley/inav/README.md

 - Managing each patient's progress in completing the protocol.
 - Tracking and detailing the outcome of each patient.

-Together -- the Szollosi Healthcare Innovation Program and the Northwester Bioinformatics Core -- have built such a tool -- the Inflection Navigator.
+The Szollosi Healthcare Innovation Program and the Northwestern Bioinformatics Core have built such a tool -- the Inflection Navigator.

 # Technical Architecture

-The Inflection Navigator is hybrid of two applications:
+The Inflection Navigator is a hybrid application composed of the following components:

 1. A light-weight patient and provider registry written in Ruby on Rails.
 1. A protocol and patient-calendar management java web application utilizing the Patient Study Calendar -- a National Cancer Institute caBIG® open source software application.

-Despite this hybrid architecture, a shared look and feel, inter-application communication via RESTful API calls and the implementation of the single sign on Central Authentication Service protocol make the application feel like a unified application.

-In addition to the two core applications, the installation download folder contains two additional applications:

-1. A copy of the ESUP CAS Server configured to authenticate against a non-encrypted, file-based store of users.
+1. The ESUP CAS Server configured to authenticate against a non-encrypted, file-based store of users.
 This configuration should only be used for demonstration purposes.
-For a production deployment, it should be replaced by an existing  CAS sever or be reconfigured to authenticated against a a secure store of users.
+For a production deployment, it should be replaced by a production CAS sever or be reconfigured to authenticate against a a secure store of users.
 See [http://esup-casgeneric.sourceforge.net/install.html ](http://esup-casgeneric.sourceforge.net/install.html) for further details.
 1. A proxy call back application to enable the patient/provider Ruby on Rails application to make CAS proxy calls to the Patient Study Calendar.
-See the documentation for the RubyCAS-Client for further an explanation of the necessity of running a separate Rails application to enable a Rails application to act as a CAS proxy: [http://rubycas-client.rubyforge.org/](http://rubycas-client.rubyforge.org/)
+See the documentation for the RubyCAS-Client for an explanation of the necessity of running a separate Rails application to enable a Rails application to act as a CAS proxy: [http://rubycas-client.rubyforge.org/](http://rubycas-client.rubyforge.org/)

+Despite this hybrid architecture, a shared look and feel, inter-application communication via RESTful API calls and the implementation of the single sign on Central Authentication Service protocol provide for a seamless end-user experience.

 # Source Code

-All of the source code for the application is contained within its download installation folder but the official URLs for the application's components can be found at the following locations:
+All of the source code for the application is contained within its download installation folder.
+The official URLs for the application's components can be found at the following locations:

 - The patient/provider registry Ruby on Rails application.
 Available at: [http://github.com/mgurley/inav](http://github.com/mgurley/inav)
 - The protocol and patient-calendar management java web application -- the Patient Study Calendar.
 Available at: [http://gforge.nci.nih.gov/frs/?group_id=31](http://gforge.nci.nih.gov/frs/?group_id=31)